A Trusted Provider of Holistic Animal Wellbeing Solutions

 - Jen Atkinson, 6 x NZ Barrel Racing Champion

-Farming is in my blood—in fact, I can trace my family’s unbroken farming ancestry back many generations to England.
+A love of animals is in my blood—in fact, I can trace my family’s unbroken farming ancestry back many generations to England.
 I grew up on my parents’ farm in Canterbury, and from an early age, I was involved in my school’s agricultural club, rearing a wide variety of livestock and poultry.
 Helping my father at lambing time was the highlight of my year.

 At age eight, I acquired my first pony and attended the local pony club.
 That was the beginning of my lifelong love of horses.